aleen42/PersonalWiki/projectManagement/review/review.md

 - It is extremely important to document any changes in technical specifications that might affect product performance.
 - In a project, communicating badly exponentially increases the possibility of making mistakes.
 - The communications management plan varies with the needs of the project.
+- Most WBSs include a section for project communications to ensure that reporting key information is a project deliverable.
+- Project managers must assess the needs of the organization, the project, and individuals in determining which communication medium to use, and when.
+- Status reports can take various formats depending on the stakeholders' needs.
+- A facilitator(促进…的事物) can help the team solve any communication problems.

 #### False